vannhac/Shine-Smile-Website/README.md

    cd Shine-Smile-Website
    ```
 3. **Open the CV**:
-   - Open `index.html` in a browser to view the CV locally.
+   - Open `index.html` in a browser to view the website.
    - Alternatively, deploy to GitHub Pages or a web server.

 ---